 The Assistant Treasurer and the Chief Financial Officer will review the Guidelines on an annual basis, or as required, to ensure continued effectiveness of the Investment Guidelines.
 The Guidelines shall be submitted to the Board annually for review and approval.
 Modifications to the Investment Guidelines may be required as business needs and requirements change.
-Any amendments must be reviewed and approved by the Chief Financial Officer and submitted to the Board for final approval.
-Subsequent to any modifications to the Investment Guidelines, revised Guidelines must be distributed to Authority personnel on the approved distribution list as well as any external investment advisor/manager and Financial Institutions.
+Any amendments must be reviewed and approved by the Chief

+Financial Officer and submitted to the Board for final approval.
+Subsequent to any modifications to the Investment Guidelines, revised Guidelines must be distributed to Authority personnel on the approved distribution list as well as any external investment advisor/manager and financial institutions.

-1.8 Diversity - MBE/WBE Participation
+1.8 Diversity -MBE/WBE Participation

-It is the Authority's standard practice to reach out to these MWBE brokers/dealers to provide them opportunities to trade for Investment Securities.
-The Authority requirement that ten percentages (10%) of annual costs under the 2013 service agreement for investment advisory services be allocated to a certified MWBE firm,
+It is the Authority's standard practice to reach out to MBE/WBE brokers/dealers to provide them opportunities to trade for Investment Securities.
+The Authority required that thirty percentage (30%) of annual costs under the 2015 service agreement for investment advisory services be allocated to a certified MBE/WBE firm.